Gentleman's Agreement

 Gentleman's Agreement is a 1947 American drama film based on Laura Z. Hobson's best-selling 1947 novel of the same title.
-It concerns a journalist (played by Gregory Peck) who poses as a Jew to research an exposé on the widespread anti-Semitism in New York City and the affluent communities of New Canaan and Darien, Connecticut.
+The film is about a journalist (played by Gregory Peck) who pretends to be Jewish to research an exposé on the widespread antisemitism in New York City and the affluent communities of New Canaan and Darien, Connecticut.
 It was nominated for eight Academy Awards and won three: Best Picture, Best Supporting Actress (Celeste Holm), and Best Director (Elia Kazan).

-The movie was controversial in its day, as was a similar film on the same subject, Crossfire, which was released the same year (though that film was originally a story about anti-homosexuality, later changed to anti-Semitism).
+The movie was controversial in its day, as was a similar film on the same subject, Crossfire, which was released the same year (though that film was originally a story about homophobia, later changed to antisemitism).

 In 2017, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Plot

-Philip Schuyler Green is a widowed journalist who has just moved to New York City with his son Tommy and mother.
-Phil meets with magazine publisher John Minify, who asks Green, a Gentile, to write an article on anti-Semitism.
-He is not very enthusiastic about the story at first.
+Widowed journalist Philip Schuyler Green moves to New York City with his aging mother and his young son Tommy.
+Phil meets with magazine publisher John Minify, who asks Green, a gentile, to write an article on antisemitism.
+At first, he is not enthusiastic about the story.

-At a lunch party, Phil meets Minify's niece Kathy Lacey, who turns out to be the person who suggested the story idea.
-The next day, he tries to explain anti-Jewish prejudice to his son – directly after displaying some anti-female prejudice.
-Phil tells his mother that he was surprised after learning that the article came from "a girl".
-His mother mocks him for this.
-Phil is then inspired to write the story after having the difficulty explaining the topic to his son.
+At a lunch party, Phil meets Minify's niece Kathy Lacey, who is actually the person who suggested the story idea.
+The next day, at home, Phil admits his surprise after learning that the idea came from "a girl".
+His mother mocks him for his anti-female prejudice.
+Phil then tries to explain anti-Jewish prejudice to his son.
+Realizing how difficult it is to explain these topics, he decides to write the story.

 Phil and Kathy begin dating and Phil adopts a Jewish identity to write the story from a fresh perspective.
 They agree to keep it secret that Phil is not Jewish.
-Though Kathy seems to have liberal views, she is taken aback after learning of Phil's plan.
+Despite seeming to have liberal views, Kathy is taken aback after learning of Phil's plan.

-At the magazine, Phil is assigned a secretary, Elaine Wales.
-She turns out to be Jewish, but changed her name to get the job.
-After Phil informs Minify about Wales' experience, Minify orders the magazine to adopt hiring policies that are open to Jews.
+Phil is assigned a secretary, Elaine Wales, who turns out to be Jewish.
+Being told there were no openings at the magazine after she applied under her true name, she reapplied using an anglicized named and was hired.
+After learning of Wales' experience from Phil, Minify orders the magazine to adopt hiring policies that are open to Jews.
 Phil meets fashion editor Anne Dettrey, who becomes a good friend and potentially more, particularly as strains develop between Phil and Kathy.

-Dave Goldman, Phil’s childhood friend, moves to New York for a job and lives with the Greens while looking for a home for his family.
-Dave is Jewish and also experiences anti-Semitism.
-Housing is scarce in the city, but it is particularly difficult for Dave, since not all landlords will rent to a Jewish family.
+After completing his service in WWII, Dave Goldman, Phil's childhood friend, moves to New York and lives with the Greens while searching for a job and a home for his family.
+Being Jewish, Dave also experiences antisemitism.
+Housing is scarce in the city, but it is particularly difficult for him, since not all landlords will rent to a Jewish family.